Skip to main

 Disclose or report an incident

-You can phone or email our Equity and Inclusion team to make a safe disclosure and get help with advice, support, intervention and risk management.
+You can phone or email our Equity and Safer Communities team to get help with advice, support, safety and risk management.

-Complete and submit our online form to formally report any form of discrimination, violence or threats to personal safety.
+Complete our online form to report any form of discrimination, gender-based violence or concerns to personal safety.

 What happens after you report